The rot helped me to understand.

 And then someone coming.
 Then leaving again.

-Then you grieve and die and rot, and the fungi come and consume you.
+Each time you will grieve and die and rot.
+Then the fungi come and consume you.

-The fungi finds you yummy; It loves you, it finds life in you.
+The fungi finds you yummy; they love you!
+They find life in you.
 And then all of a sudden, like the inexplicable materialization of life on earth, you are born once again.

 The orientation of the sky when I was born tell me that this is an important lesson in particular.
 I found my answer and it is this: